 Related Blog: Career Opportunities after Doing CEH Certification

-Ethical hacking is the most promising career these days and a survey shows that the average salary of a certified ethical hacker ranges from Rs.
+Ethical hacking is the most promising career these days and a survey shows that the average salary of a certified ethical hacker India ranges from Rs.
 119,846 to Rs.
 1,080,000 as shown in the figure below.

 Where to go for CEH

-A lot many training institutions are indulged in imparting trainings and certifications for Ethical Hacking.
+A lot many training institutions are indulged in imparting training and certifications for Ethical Hacking.
 Certified Ethical Hacking trainings are provided by EC Council in the industry and can be achieved from an accredited training center of EC Council.

 Related Blog: Top 10 Cyber Security Certifications for 2018